pgalchemy/email-builder/README.md

 If you're having trouble with a particular section, you've got some freedom to move things around to make the design work.
 Please keep a note on the wins and struggles because we'll want to chat about that later!
 Don't overthink it!

 NOTE: You may need to change your version of node to get Foundation CLI running.
 We've included an `.nvmrc` file to help you manage node versions with [Node Version Manager](https://github.com/nvm-sh/nvm).

-## :white_check_mark: The Tests

-If you want to test, you'll need to sign up for a trial [Litmus](https://www.litmus.com/) account.
-You can manually upload your code, use [Putsmail](https://putsmail.com/tests/new) to send test emails, or use the Litmus/AWS scripts already available in `package.json`.

 # Taking Notes